 There is a lot of discussion that goes into whether or not squat shoes, also known as olympic lifting shoes, are beneficial and for who would they benefit.
 I get asked quite often about what I think about them and if it will help performance.
 The olympic lifting shoe has an elevated heel to provide increased range of motion for specific movement patterns while allowing a more vertical torso.
-These shoes also maintain a very stable surface and are relatively rigid throughout the mid-foot (note some shoes like the ones made for CrossFit will “flex” a little more in the mid-foot).
+These shoes also maintain a very stable surface and are relatively rigid throughout the mid-foot (note some shoes like the ones made for functional fitness will “flex” a little more in the mid-foot).
 When considering purchasing an olympic lifting shoe, you need to ask yourself several questions.
 How long have you been training?
 Do you have proper coordination with basic movement patterns to allow sufficient ankle/knee/hip range of motion?
 What are you using them for?
 Are you consistently performing lifts that would benefit from this type of shoe (ie squat, clean, snatch)?

 How long have you been training?